 Reversing the Autocratic Wave in Latin America

-As the Nobel Laureate in economics Amartya Sen noted, freedom can be both an end to, and a means of development.
+As the Nobel Laureate in economics, Amartya Sen noted, freedom can be both an end to, and a means of development.
 Key instrumental freedoms, like political rights, civil liberties, access to information, independent media, and educational systems that are free from indoctrination offer individuals and groups opportunities to expand their choices and improve their lives.
-As Sen points out, when people and groups are deprived of these freedoms, inequality, poverty and despair ensue.
-The time has come to change the course toward a stronger and sustainable democratic governance.
+As Sen points out when people and groups are deprived of these freedoms, inequality, poverty, and despair ensue.
+The time has come to change the course toward stronger and sustainable democratic governance.